-Bad boy Lemmy probably shouldn't be showing off his Nazi memorabilia collection to us all, but again - we all need a hobby.
+Bad boy Lemmy probably shouldn’t have shown off his Nazi memorabilia collection to us all, but again – we all need a hobby.

 Jack White’s passion is taxidermy.
 White recently revealed himself as a taxidermy enthusiast who has a large collection of taxidermied animals, including a zebra head, two gazelles, and a giant white elk.